This Italian chickpea soup, aka pasta e ceci soup, is a traditional recipe full of flavour and ready in 20 minutes.

 If there’s not enough broth, the pasta will absorb it, resulting in a dry sauce.

-So, always keep a cup of hot stock aside in case you need to loosen up the chickpea sauce.
+So, always keep a cup of hot stock aside in case you need to loosen up the chickpea soup.

 THE VEGAN BEAN COOKBOOK